api-platform/core/docs/adr/0006-filtering-system-and-parameters.md

 ### Query parameter

-The above shows that a query parameter **key**, which is a `string` may lead to multiple filters being called.
-This same can represent one or multiple values, and for a same **key** we can handle multiple types of data.
+The above shows that a query parameter **key**, which is a `string`, may lead to multiple filters being called.
+The same can represent one or multiple values, and for a same **key** we can handle multiple types of data.
 Also, if someone wants to implement the [loopback API](https://loopback.io/doc/en/lb2/Fields-filter.html) `?filter[fields][vin]=false` the link between the query parameter, the filter and the value gets more complex.

 We need a way to instruct the program to parse query parameters and produce a link between filters, values and some context (property, logical operation, type etc.).
 The same system could be used to determine the **type** a **filter** must have to pilot query parameter validation and the JSON Schema.